foundations-fall-2016/session2/README.md

 Note the target attribute for the anchor tag.
 We have also used `class="map"` to name this link.

-Note the contents of `scipts.js`.
+Note the contents of `scripts.js`.
 Display the Console in the developer tools.
-Uncomment and recommnent lines to examine the output in the console.
+Uncomment and recomment lines and examine the output in the console.

 The most important DOM scripting functions we will be using are: